 The Verdict on Medium Format vs. Full Frame

-We’re seeing incredible resolution stats from modern full-frame cameras.
+We’re seeing incredible resolution stats from modern full frame cameras.
 Some have sensor resolutions topping out at 40 or 50 megapixels.
-The Sony A7R IV even has a 61MP sensor.
+The Sony a7R IV even has a 61MP sensor.
 But they still can’t touch medium format cameras at the higher end.
 The Fujifilm GFX 100s has a 100MP sensor.
+(You can check out the full Sony A7R IV vs Fujifilm GFX 100s specs comparison for yourself!)

 But is that level of resolution necessary?
 Most of the time, it isn’t.
 And medium format cameras focus on resolution and image quality above all else.
 They have a high resolution at the expense of other features, making them limited cameras.